Kanamaluka / Tamar Forum 2025

 The program concludes with science-led insights to guide the management of estuarine and catchment systems.
 Presentations will explore ecological changes, species trends, water use, and sustainable infrastructure, all contributing to evidence-based decision-making.

 Morning tea, lunch, and afternoon tea will be provided.
-Bookings are essential as places are limited.
+This is a free event but bookings are essential.

 Past events